Skip to main content

 Add TCP Proxy

-In the Public Network section, click Add Endpoint and select TCP Proxy.
+In the Public Networking section, click + TCP Proxy.
 Enter the port your application listens on (e.g., 5432 for PostgreSQL).
-Ensure this port is listed under Private NetworkPorts.

 4